-For adult offenders under 21 the penalty is a fine up to $1,000 and/or up to 180 days jail.
+For adult offenders under 21 the penalty is a fine up to $1,000 and/or up to 180 days in jail.
 First offenders may have the option of entering into a diversion program.
 If the violation occurred as a passenger in a motor vehicle, the court may suspend the offender’s license.

 The penalty for giving alcohol to anyone under 21 is a $1,000 fine and/or up to six months in jail.
 In addition, people may sue the offender if the underage person hurts themselves, someone else, or damages property.
 Of course, parents and guardians can give alcohol to their own offspring of any age.

 Ohio alcohol laws prohibit ordering distilled spirits over the Internet.
 It’s also illegal to bring into Ohio over one liter of spirits per person 21 or older.
-If consumers bring more into the state, they must physically go to one of the state government liquor stores.
+If consumers bring more into the state, they must physically go to one of the state government monopoly liquor stores.
 There, the purchasers must complete paperwork and pay taxes on the spirits.

 Open Container Laws

 It’s illegal to have an open alcohol container on public property, regardless of age.
 Ohio deems public property very, very broadly.
 A court may consider places that are visible, easy accessible, and open to the public to be public property.